 - Make the steam a day ahead and refrigerate it

 - Use the lobster shells to make a flavorful lobster stock

 - Add some tomalley (a green paste found inside a cooked lobster)

 Steps for Seafood Stew

-- In a large saucepan, melt about 2 tablespoons of butter over medium-low heat.
+- Melt about two tablespoons of butter in a large saucepan over medium-low heat.

-- Add the lobster meat or the seafood of your choice and toss until coated with butter.
+- Add the lobster meat or seafood and toss until coated with butter.

-- Add the lobster stock, sherry, salt, black pepper, potatoes, and cayenne pepper.
+- Add the lobster stock, sherry, salt, black pepper, potatoes, and cayenne.
 Bring the mixture to a simmer until the potatoes are tender.